ankidvlpr/ankit-demo/README.md

-# ankit-demo
+# ankit-demol
 This is my first repository.
 <br>
-author - ankit
+author - ankit s